 This follows along with what I said in my post, The #1 Reason You Will Never Be a Millionaire, even though it may not be obvious.
 Becoming a millionaire means dreaming, it means knowing that you’re going to make it someday, it means thinking positively.
-It means knowing that even though your bank account might only have a few hundred dollars in it that someday, with enough work, time and the right budget, you can build yourself enough wealth to become a millionaire.
+It means knowing that even though your bank account might only have a few hundred dollars in it that someday, with enough work, time and the right budget (Six Dollar Family), you can build yourself enough wealth to become a millionaire.

 Realizing that you aren’t after the million dollar bank balance, but instead the millionaire lifestyle can have a huge impact on your finances.
 As I’ve said before, negative thought breeds negative action.
 If you’re always walking around thinking that you’re never going to get anywhere, that you will always be poor, that you will never be a millionaire or even a thousandaire (as my Emma likes to put people who have “thousands of dollars), guess what?

 You won’t.
 You will stand in your own way even if you don’t know that you’re doing it.